Abedru, also called Turkey Berry, is a small green fruit that grows on a shrub and is valued for both food and medicine.

 17. Antiviral Effects

-Abedru has been studied for its potential antiviral properties, which means it might be effective against certain viruses.
+Abedru has been studied for its possible antiviral effects, meaning it may work against certain viruses that cause illness in humans.

 18. Blood Pressure Control

-If you’re thinking about using Abedru for blood pressure control, consult with a healthcare provider for a proper diagnosis and treatment plan.
+Anyone thinking about using abedru for blood pressure support should consult with a healthcare provider to ensure it is safe and suitable for their condition.

 19. Liver Health